-Engagement and Band 2 Employees in Professional Work Category Successful Outstanding Interacts collaboratively and demonstrates flexibility within own work unit to accomplish shared unit goals; willingly assists others.
+Destaurant Of the International Control of th D Performance Standards for Entry/Developmental Band 2 Employees in Professional Work Category Engagement and Collaboration Successful Outstanding Interacts collaboratively and demonstrates flexibility within own work unit to accomplish shared unit goals; willingly assists others.
 Recognizes responsibility to provide information and willingly shares knowledge, skills, and lessons learned in own work unit.
 Considers diverse perspectives from coworkers, peers, customers/partners and stakeholders within or who interact directly with own work unit.
 Builds effective partnerships that contribute to work unit outcomes; seeks opportunities to assist others.
 Seeks opportunities to share relevant knowledge and skills with others.
-Actively seeks diverse perspectives from coworkers peers, customers/partners and stakeholders and uses this information to enhance own work.
-Personal Leaders Successful Outstanding Demonstrates awareness of factors relevant to own work and, with guidance, adapts products and services as needed.
+Actively seeks diverse perspectives from coworkers, peers, customers/partners and stakeholders and uses this information to enhance own work.
+Personal Leaders l hip and Integrity Successful Outstanding Demonstrates awareness of factors relevant to own work and, with guidance, adapts products and services as needed.
 Treats everyone fairly, honestly, and respectfully.
 Shows respect for diversity in the workplace by demonstrating inclusiveness and sensitivity to individual differences.
 Demonstrates professional behavior and good judgment in routine interactions with others; behavior consistently reflects organizational and IC values, including selfless service, a commitment to excellence, and the courage and conviction to express own professional view.
 Demonstrates a more complete understanding of factors relevant to work unit assignments; proposes innovative ideas for improving products and services.
 Actively seeks and considers the perspectives, needs, and concerns of others and adjusts own interpersonal style accordingly.
 Serves as a role model of respectful and inclusive behavior to others.
-Demonstrates a high degree of composure in interactions with others, even in challenging and al Expertise Successful Participates in developmental opportunities to acquire or enhance professional knowledge, tradecraft, and subject matter expertise.
+Demonstrates a high degree of composure in interactions with others, even in challenging and al Expertise Successful Outstanding Participates in developmental opportunities to acquire or enhance professional knowledge, tradecraft, and subject matter expertise.
 Demonstrates progress in applying basic professional knowledge, tradecraft, and subject matter expertise to perform straightforward work activities with guidance.
 Responds appropriately to feedback.
 Uses acquired knowledge and skills to continually improve own performance.
-Outstanding Takes initiative to expand or enhance professional knowledge, tradecraft, and subject matter expertise Applies professional knowledge, tradecraft, and subject matter expertise to perform more advanced tasks with minimal supervision Seeks and responds appropriately to feedback.
+Takes initiative to expand or enhance professional knowledge, tradecraft, and subject matter expertise.
+Applies professional knowledge, tradecraft, and subject matter expertise to perform more advanced tasks with minimal supervision Seeks and responds appropriately to feedback.
 Applies new approaches to perform more advanced and difficult tasks.